Resources for Entrepreneurs

 Provides a guide on starting, planning, financing and hiring for small business as well as tools, checklists, forms and timelines that new business owners can incorporate into planning their business strategies.

-A panel of investors discuss what they look for in elevator and longer format pitches.
+A panel of investors discusses what they look for in elevator and longer format pitches.
 View this article for some important advice on how to ‘make the cut’.

 Offers all things Lean Startup, presented by Eric Ries.
 Includes the Lean Startup Principles, the process in detail, and Lean Startup case studies.
 This is a great tool in learning how to be more efficient as an entrepreneur.